mevid93/dijkstra/README.md

 ## Instructions
 * Download the repository to your computer.
-* Open to PahtFinder Visual Studio Project and build the program.
+* Open PahtFinder Visual Studio Project and build the program.
-* Run the program and give an input file as a parameter
+* Run the program and give an input file as a parameter (see Examples folder)

 ```
 PathFinder.exe map.txt